 Initially, a basic solution, offered by a large payment facilitator or service provider, might be the best option for a startup business.
 However, as the business grows, new needs emerge, while existing needs become more sophisticated.
 The business is, literally, “growing out” of the payment technology it is using.
 Standardized cloud-based solutions, offered by large providers, are, basically, the same for every user.
 And they often leave no room for customization or adjustment.

-Migrating to the Payment Technology That Can “Grow With You”
+Migrating to Payment Technologies That Can “Grow With You”

 As the existing payment solution becomes “too tight”, the business starts to think about migrating to a new one.
 The process of migrating to a new payment platform calls for considerable efforts, takes time, and costs a lot.
 And you never know, how long the new solution will be able to respond to your business needs.
 An ideal option under the circumstances would be a payment technology that can “grow with you”.
 Or a solution that can be easily tailored to your new business model.